ericcfields/MUSim/README.md

 https://github.com/ericcfields/FMUT/wiki

 The result of this work has been accepted for publication:
-Fields, E. C., & Kuperberg, G. R. (in press).
-Having your cake and eating it too: Flexibility and power with mass univariate statistics for ERP data. *Psychophysiology*, e13468. https://doi.org/10.1111/psyp.13468
+Fields, E. C., & Kuperberg, G. R. (2020).
+Having your cake and eating it too: Flexibility and power with mass univariate statistics for ERP data.
+Psychophysiology, 57(2), e13468. https://doi.org/10.1111/psyp.13468

 Results and materials can be found on the OSF page:
 https://osf.io/mktqj/